The power of conflict

-Unresolved negative energy at work lying unspoken can thicken the atmosphere, and if it is there long enough, becomes part of the fabric of the workplace.
+Unresolved negative energy at work lying unspoken can thicken the atmosphere.
+If it is there long enough, it becomes part of the fabric of the workplace.
 Unresolved negative energy will unknowingly sabotage your efforts.
 Often a conflict situation is the opportunity to clear negative energy.
 If it is seen as such, it can definitely be used as a positive progressive change.

 3. Using as a catalyst for renewal

 Like a volcano erupting, unexpected conflict can cause great damage and unnecessary suffering.
 There is usually aftermath and then a time for renewal.
 While it is important to respect the aftermath of the conflict, it’s also important to understand right at the point of eruption that an intention for renewal must be a focal point.